soravits/slogo/Design.md

 ## User Interface

-The link to our front end design can be found <a href="https://gomockingbird.com/projects/lfxknge/0T48t0" title="here."></a>
+The link to our front end design can be found [here](https://gomockingbird.com/projects/lfxknge/0T48t0)

 Various Parts of our GUI Include....

-*Help - opens a new window that contains a list of commands and what they do.
+*Help* - opens a new window that contains a list of commands and what they do.

-*Language dropdown - the user can choose the language from the list that he wants to use for the command line *Turtle screen - the results of the command line execution are displayed in this screen if the command controls the turtle.
+*Language dropdown* - the user can choose the language from the list that he wants to use for the command line

+*Turtle screen* - the results of the command line execution are displayed in this screen if the command controls the turtle.
 The screen will continue showing the turtle and its movements from more commands until the user clicks “Reset turtle”.

-*Console - the results from math operations and non-turtle operations (any operation that prints an answer) are displayed in this space
+*Console* - the results from math operations and non-turtle operations (any operation that prints an answer) are displayed in this space

-*Workspace - the variables that the users work with are shown; they can also be changed when clicked.
+*Workspace* - the variables that the users work with are shown; they can also be changed when clicked.
 The Workspace will store all variables until the user clicks “Reset all.”

-*Background color dropdown - the users can choose the turtle background color from the list here.
+*Background color dropdown* - the users can choose the turtle background color from the list here.

-*Pen color - the users can choose the pen color for the turtle from the list here *Reset turtle - clear the turtle screen, clear all the past command lines that have to do with the turtle *Reset all - clear turtle screen, console, workspace and history *Get history -  displays the history of the command lines the users have typed *Command lines space - The users type the command lines here; they can type more than one command lines *Enter - when pressing enter, all command lines are submitted to be executed once
+*Pen color* - the users can choose the pen color for the turtle from the list here

+*Reset turtle* - clear the turtle screen, clear all the past command lines that have to do with the turtle

+*Reset all* - clear turtle screen, console, workspace and history

+*Get history* -  displays the history of the command lines the users have typed

+*Command lines space* - The users type the command lines here; they can type more than one command lines

+*Enter* - when pressing enter, all command lines are submitted to be executed once

 ## API Details